-- 1. A high-quality and attractive public realm with active frontages must be provided. - 2.
-Built form must be of a scale and siting which is commensurate with existing and future adjoining residential development. - 3.
-The design of buildings must respond to the site context, including variations in building setbacks, avoidance of bulky and box-like built form and blank façades, and suitable setbacks from sensitive land uses.
+A high-quality and attractive publicR2 realm with active frontages must be provided.

-- Retail, commercial and community buildings must address Council's Design Excellence Guide and 'City of Design' aspirations and targets where applicable. - 5.
-Environmentally sustainable development principles must be incorporated throughout the development including water sensitive urban design. - 6.
-Signage must be incorporated into the building design. - 7.
-Free standing and externally illuminated signage are strongly discouraged. - 8.
-Loading areas, back of house functions and plant and equipment must be sensitively located and screened from the public realm and adjoining residential uses. - 9.
-Any fencing should be a low height and permeable except where it is a boundary fence with an abutting property.
+R3 Built form must be of a scale and siting which is commensurate with existing and future adjoining residential development.
+R4 The design of buildings must respond to the site context, including variations in building setbacks, avoidance of bulky and box-like built form and blank façades, and suitable setbacks from sensitive land uses.
+R5 Retail, commercial and community buildings must address Council's Design Excellence Guide and 'City of Design' aspirations and targets where applicable.
+R6 Environmentally sustainable development principles must be incorporated throughout the development including water sensitive urban design.
+R7 Signage must be incorporated into the building design.
+R8 Loading areas, back of house functions and plant and equipment must be sensitively located and screened from the public realm and adjoining residential uses.
+Guidelines G1 Free standing and externally illuminated signage are strongly discouraged.

-Car Parking and Bicycle Provisions
+G2 Any fencing should be a low height and permeable except where it is a boundary fence with an abutting property.

-- 1. Car parking areas must be designed so that all vehicles can enter and exit the site in a forward direction. - Car parking areas must be designed and configured to not dominate the street frontage by being located to the side or rear of the development. - Connections, both pedestrian and vehicular, must be provided to create linkages between properties.
+Strategies - Car Parking and Bicycle Provisions

-4. Bicycle parking and end-of-trip facilities must Table 3: Indicative Range of Businesses be included in all non-residential developments to the satisfaction of the Responsible Authority.
+Requirements R9 Car parking areas must be designed so that all vehicles can enter and exit the site in a forward direction.
+R10 Car parking areas must be designed and configured to not dominate the street frontage by being located to the side or rear of the development.
+R11 Connections, both pedestrian and vehicular, must be provided to create linkages between properties.
+R12 Bicycle parking and end-of-trip facilities must be included in all non-residential developments to the satisfaction of the Responsible Authority.